4gatepylon/Diffusion6S183FinalProject/README.md

 TODOs:
 1. Derisk the idea that StableDiffusion 3 can generate ANY character OK (i.e. generate on image per character): it seems like this does not even work.
 I guess the question then becomes, can Text-Diffuser or artist do this all-right?
 If not, then we need to drop the agency and actually get a model that can do basic things I guess.
 2. Think, but probably reproduce/run Text-Diffusion; OK next step is to be able to load and RUN text-diffuser and ALSO to see if it is indeed able to generate characters/text or not.
+Seems like Text-Diffusion is sort of biased to put text into the image, but it doesn't always do it.
+It also seems not fully able to just generate the desired text.
+It's also immediately apparent that this model does not work out of the box.
+It seems like hte language modedl gets closer to the language than the image model.
+It seems like the language model cannot do random strings though.
 3. Think, but probably reproduce/run ARTIST

+I think my paper might actually be about the beavior of these models out of distribution because none of these models seems capable of generating the desired text/images in the way that I want.

+Generally TextDiffuser seems really bad at generating this shit.
+It's really hard to control it to behave exactly how you want.
+Could this be a data problem?
+The models used by OpenAI and anthropic honestly seem to make it closer to the desired text than TextDiffuser.